JuliaGraphics/Immerse.jl/README.md

 ![window](images/zoom_hexbin_snapshot.png)

-The toolbar at the top permits zooming and panning, using the defaults set by [GtkUtilities](https://github.com/timholy/GtkUtilities.jl).
-The left button allows you to rubberband-select a zoom region, and use your mouse wheel or keyboard to pan or change the zoom level.
-The 1:1 button restores the full view
+The toolbar at the top supports saving your figure to a file, zooming and panning, and lasso selection.

+Zooming and panning uses the defaults set by [GtkUtilities](https://github.com/timholy/GtkUtilities.jl).
+The left mouse button allows you to rubberband-select a zoom region.
+Use your mouse wheel or arrow-keys to pan or change the zoom level.
+Double-click, or press the 1:1 button, to restore the full view.

 ## Lasso selection

-The next button on the toolbar allows you to select a group of points for further analysis by drawing a "lasso" around them:
+The right-most button on the toolbar allows you to select a group of points for further analysis by drawing a "lasso" around them:

 ![lasso](images/lasso_snapshot.png)

-By default, this pops up a dialog asking you which variable in `Main` you ant to save the selected indexes to:
+By default, this pops up a dialog asking you which variable in `Main` you want to save the selected indexes to:

 ![lassodialog](images/lasso_dialog_snapshot.png)